 Prepare Your Tires for Winter Weather

-Take the “penny test:” Take a Lincoln penny, hold it between your thumb and forefinger so that Lincoln’s head is showing.
+NHTSA says tire tread depth should be a minimum of 2/32 of an inch.
+To check this, hold a penny between your thumb and forefinger so that Lincoln’s head is showing.
 Place the top of Lincoln’s head into one of the grooves of the tire’s tread.
-If any part of Lincoln’s head is obscured by the tread, you have a safe amount of tread, according to Bridgestonetire.com.
+If any part of Lincoln’s head is obscured by the tread, you have a safe amount of tread, according to NHTSA.
 If you can see above Lincoln’s head, then you need a new tire.

-While preparing your car for the winter whiteout takes a little extra work, it can be worth it in the long run.
-Better tires may mean fewer breakdowns—so you can spend less time at the side of the road and more time hibernating in your man cave.
+While preparing your car for the winter takes a little extra work, it can be worth it in the long run.
+Your car’s tires can help keep you safe on the road during winter, so remember these tips when preparing for the new season.